ukd1/windmill/README.md

 ```

 The lines above seem to be the minimum necessary to make osquery pull config
 from a TLS endpoint.
+You will need to populate the `/etc/osqueryd/osqueryd.secret`
+file with the value of your NODE_ENROLL_SECRET environment variable.
+Additional
-Additional lines that you may include in your osquery.flags
+lines that you may include in your osquery.flags file include:
-file include:

 ```
 --database_path=/var/osquery/osquery.db